forrest-mt/MSI-H-AI-Pathology-Model/README.md

-# Detecting MSI status from H&E slides in colorectal cancer
+# Discerning MSI status from H&E slides in colorectal cancer

 A reproduction of [Kather et al. 2019](https://doi.org/10.1038/s41591-019-0462-y) using a frozen pathology foundation model (UNI2-h) and a small attention-MIL head (CLAM), evaluated